 These U-Haul Jobs Let You Work From Home

-The positions pay $8.25 an hour plus bonuses, and include benefits like a supplemental health care plan and 401(k), according to Jamie Zell, a corporate recruiter for U-Haul.
+The positions (that list pay) offer $10 an hour plus bonuses, and include benefits like a supplemental health care plan and 401(k), according to Jamie Zell, a corporate recruiter for U-Haul.

-For each gig, you’ll need to have a quiet office, headset, high-speed internet and a computer with Windows XP or 7.
+For each gig, you’ll need to have a quiet office, USB headset, high-speed internet and a PC or laptop with Windows 7, 8 or 10.
 From-home training is required — and paid.

 In this position, you’ll answer questions about and take reservations for storage units.